AlwarG/ember-mirage-gen/README.md

  ```
  #### 2) DataBase
   This section contains a list of fixtures and factories as we were chosen in the previous section.
+  Here, we can also compare our result with the available factory/fixture.
+For more info try it in the [demo](https://alwarg.github.io/mirage-gen-demo/) page.

 #### 3) Test file
   It has the creation list of factories as well as fixtures like in the Ember test file.